...

 Red snowcat from Ryce Travel parked on alpine slope in Kyrgyzstan with skiers preparing to descend

-Ryce Travel’s cat-ski setup in Jyrgalan makes Kyrgyzstan’s backcountry surprisingly accessible (image: Ryce Travel)
+Ryce Travel’s cat-ski setup in Jyrgalan makes Kyrgyzstan’s backcountry surprisingly accessible. (image: Ryce Travel)

 Skier navigating soft snow through tree-dotted terrain in the Terskey Alatau mountains, Kyrgyzstan